-A common - but often overlooked - symptom of stress is muscle tension.
+A common but often overlooked symptom of stress and anxiety is muscle tension.

 Muscle tension may lead to:

 - Neck and shoulder pain

 This post will cover how to relax muscle tension with four methods: movement, temperature, foam rollers, and progressive muscle relaxation (PMR).

 It's recommended that you consult a doctor before beginning new health practices or exercise regimens.

 Taking small movements throughout the day is a great way to decrease muscle tension.
 Especially for folks who are working from home or in especially sedentary jobs.

 - Shrug your shoulders all up to your ears for about 10 seconds, and then release